DOI10.47051/OOLU4066

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..6 Mastigodryas reticulatus is included in this category because although the species is widely distributed and tolerates moderate habitat degradation, its populations are fragmented and occur over an area where ~43% of the forest cover has been transformed into pastures, plantations, and human settlements.6,11 Furthermore, snakes of this species suffer from intense persecution and traffic-related mortality.5 Therefore, M. reticulatus may qualify for a threatened category in the near future if these threats are not addressed.
+Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..6 Mastigodryas reticulatus is included in this category because although the species is widely distributed and tolerates moderate habitat degradation, its populations are fragmented and occur over an area where approximately 43% of the forest cover has been transformed into pastures, plantations, and human settlements.6,11 Furthermore, snakes of this species suffer from intense persecution and traffic-related mortality.5 Therefore, M. reticulatus may qualify for a threatened category in the near future if these threats are not addressed.
 There is no current information on the population trend of the Reticulated Tropical-Racer to determine whether its numbers are declining.
 Fortunately, the species has been registered in five protected areas in Ecuador.

 Distribution of Mastigodryas reticulatus in Ecuador